Mausoleum of Timur Shah Durrani

-The mausoleum was heavily damaged during the Afghan Civil War.
+Timur Shah is known for transferring the capital of Afghanistan from Kandahar to Kabul in 1776.
+After Timur Shah died his son Zaman Shah Durrani built the mausoleum.
+It was heavily damaged during the 1990s Afghan Civil War.
 The building and its gardens were fully restored with the aid of the Aga Khan Development Network in 2012.
-On 19 October 2012, Hamed Karzai, president at the time re-opened the mausoleum.
+On 19 October 2012, former Afghan President Hamid Karzai and Shah Karim al-Hussaini (Aga Khan IV) together re-opened the mausoleum to the public.